dscho/pagefind-xkcd-demo/content/comics/2017-6-7-dubious-study.md

 Megan: Where?

-Cueball: Hmm...
-The National Academy of Proceedings.
+Cueball: Hmm... *The National Academy of Proceedings*.

 [Caption below the panel:]